-As I write this review of the scheme year, uncertainty still surrounds the future both in terms of Brexit and the development of the economy, and the future of the DC Section as we await the outcome of our application to be an authorised Master Trust.
-These factors notwithstanding, the Trustees feel that this past scheme year has, all things considered, been a successful one, with the Open Fund DB Section achieving a sound financial situation, based on a lower risk investment strategy as well as remaining in surplus.
-The Closed Fund also maintains its strong position and has been able to pay a well received special increase, and the DC Section continues to grow and achieve satisfactory investment returns on the various funds offered.
-With this as our platform, the Trustees will continue to strive to ensure a positive outcome for all members of the ITB Pension Funds.
+As I write this review of the scheme year, we remain in the grip of the coronavirus pandemic and the uncertainty that it generates.
+This uncertainty is exacerbated by proposals to reform RPI, which has meant significant effort in lobbying government to ensure least detriment to the Open Fund DB Section.

+These factors notwithstanding, the Trustees feel that this past scheme year has, all things considered, been a successful one, with the Open Fund DB Section maintaining in a sound financial situation, based on a lower risk investment strategy as well as remaining in surplus.

+The Closed Fund also maintains its strong position and the DC Section continues to be an important part of the service offered to Employers and achieve satisfactory investment returns on the various funds available.
+Pleasingly, the DC Section is now an authorised Master Trust.

+With this as our platform, the Trustees will continue to strive to ensure a positive outcome for all members of the ITB Pension Funds and it is my earnest hope that by the time you read this review all of us will be seeing at least a degree of normality returning to our lives.

+1 Cuiness

-David Newell McGuiness 23 September 2019
+David Newell McGuiness

-BOARD OF TRUSTEES 31 03 2019
+BOARD OF TRUSTEES